5 Best Places To Establish Backup Residency Right Now

-Live and Invest Overseas’ annual Retire Overseas Conference wrapped up here in Orlando last night.
-This is primarily a lifestyle event; the focus is on where and how to live or retire overseas.
+Live and Invest Overseas’ annual Retire Overseas Conference is primarily a lifestyle event; the focus is on where and how to live or retire overseas.

-However, the number of people at this year’s event asking questions about opportunities for back-up residencies and second citizenships was significant… many more than at any other Retire Overseas Conference in our history.
+The number of people asking questions about opportunities for backup residencies and second citizenships has increased dramatically.
+Many more people are interested in these ideas than ever before in our history.

-Fundamentally, many of the people in the room (and participating via Livestream) were looking for options.
-Some weren’t planning on actually moving overseas but wanted to be prepared should things back home turn in a direction that made them uncomfortable.
-They wanted to know about the best places to establish residency that don’t require you to be physically present in the country… as well as options for picking up another passport.
+However, increasingly, many who join us in the room are looking not for help making a specific move… but for options.
+They want to be prepared should things back home turn in a direction that makes them overly uncomfortable.
+They want to know about the best places to establish residency that don’t require you to be physically present in the country… as well as options for picking up another passport.

-Never before have attendees at one of our retirement events been so interested in the idea of a second citizenship.
+Again, this is a recent development.
+Historically, attendees at these “retirement” events were not nearly as interested in the idea of a second citizenship.

 If you aren’t yet collecting Social Security and don’t have other pension income, residency through investment could be your best option.
-If that idea interests you, Nicaragua, Ecuador, Panama, and Colombia are countries to consider.
+If that idea interests you, again, Nicaragua, Ecuador, Panama, Colombia, and Portugal are countries to consider.

 You could obtain residency in Ecuador with an investment of as little as US$25,000.
-The downside to Ecuador is that you can’t be out of the country for more than 90 days either of the first 2 years after you’ve obtained residency… meaning this isn’t an ideal option for a back-up plan but is appealing if you’d like to live in Ecuador.
+The downside to Ecuador is that you can’t be out of the country for more than 90 days either of the first two years after you’ve obtained residency… meaning this isn’t an ideal option for a backup plan but is appealing if you’d like to live in Ecuador.

 Highlighting Residency in the Dominican Republic

 The Dominican Republic is the hands-down winner right now, as we explained to attendees at this week’s event in Orlando, for a second passport if you don’t have or don’t want to invest the money (at least US$100,000 plus fees) to for an economic citizenship.